espressomd/espresso/doc/sphinx/introduction.tex.rst

 problem-specific analysis routines can be implemented in this way and made interact with the simulation core.
-Another example of the program’s flexibility is the possibility to integrate system setup, simulation and analysis in one single control script. provides commands to create particles and set up interactions between them.
+Another example of the program’s flexibility is the possibility to integrate system setup, simulation and analysis in one single control script. |es| provides commands to create particles and set up interactions between them.
 Capping of forces helps prevent system blow-up when initially some particles are placed on top of each other.
 Using the Tcl interface, one can simulate the randomly